About eduroam at Indiana University

 eduroam is managed by the Global eduroam Governance Committee, which is made up of several regional administrative entities.
 IU is a member of eduroam-US.
 The Big Ten Academic Alliance, a consortium of higher education institutions that includes Big Ten universities and the University of Chicago, has recommended using eduroam as the official mechanism for cross-member wireless network access.

-You can find lists of current eduroam service providers at the regional websites:
+To find lists of current eduroam service providers worldwide, see Where can I eduroam?